The best things to do in Morzine in summer

 The Parc des Dérêches leisure complex has tons of facilities and activities for children.
 It’s where you find the swimming pool, paddling pool, waterslide and bouncy castle.

 There’s also a long park running along the river.
-This has riding school which does lessons and treks, with tiny ponies for young kids.
+This has a riding school with lessons and treks, and tiny ponies for young kids.
 It also has a playground and treetop adventure park with bridges and zip lines, which has three different sections for children from two to teens.
 Plus there’s a skate park and basketball, tennis and street hockey courts.

 Adventure sports in Morzine

-Or for a bird’s eye view of Morzine you can try paragliding (known as parapenting in France).
-You take the Pleny cable car up to the top and jump off the mountain attached to an instructor with a GoPro and a selfie stick to record it all for you.
-I’m not great with heights but my sister tried it out and the views looked amazing.
+Or for a bird’s eye view of Morzine, try paragliding* (known as parapenting in France).
+You take the Pleny cable car to the top and jump off the mountain attached to an instructor with a GoPro and a selfie stick.
+My sister tried it out and the views looked amazing.

 Sightseeing in and around Morzine

-If you have a car, you can also do day trips further afield.
-Within easy reach are Lac Léman/Lake Geneva and the spa towns of Évian-les-Bains and Thonon-les-Bains (45 minutes drive) and other ski resorts like Chamonix (70 minutes).
-The gorgeous lakeside town of Annecy – one of my favourite spots in France – is only 90 minutes away too.
+If you have a car, you can also do day trips further afield to Lac Léman/Lake Geneva and the spa towns of Évian-les-Bains and Thonon-les-Bains (45 minutes drive), other ski resorts like Chamonix (70 minutes), and the gorgeous lakeside town of Annecy (90 minutes).

 The details